 Nucleoplasmic proteins with multiple locations

-In the Subcellular Section, approximately 67% (n=4538) of the proteins that localize to the nucleoplasm also localize to other cell compartments (Figure 6).
-546 of the proteins in the nucleoplasm (8%) only localize to other nuclear structures.
+In the subcellular section, approximately 67% (n=4556) of the proteins that localize to the nucleoplasm also localize to other cell compartments (Figure 6).
+563 of the proteins in the nucleoplasm (8%) only localize to other nuclear structures.
 The network plot shows that the most common locations shared with the nucleus are the cytosol, nucleoli and vesicles.
 Given that the nucleus is involved both in import and export of proteins to the cytoplasm and other compartments of the cell, these dual locations could highlight proteins functioning in nuclear trafficking as well as proteins functioning in various signaling cascades.
-Interactions between the nucleus and a number of cellular compartments, including nucleoli and the cytosol, are significantly overrepresented, while proteins localizing to the nucleus and to the plasma membrane or actin filaments are significantly underrepresented.
+Multilocalization between the nucleus and a number of cellular compartments, including nucleoli and the cytosol, are significantly overrepresented, while proteins localizing to the nucleus and to the plasma membrane are significantly underrepresented.
 Examples of multilocalizing proteins within the nucleoplasmic proteome can be seen in Figure 7.

 Expression levels of nucleoplasm proteins in tissue